 A stunning 12 string from the most iconic name in the business.

 This 12 string dreadnought serves up enormous amounts of character, along with room filling tone, and some of the finest craftsmanship you’re likely to encounter anywhere on a sub $1000 guitar.

-Fretwork was spot on – the edges were exceptionally well finished, with smooth bevels, and the crowns were properly polished and perfectly leveled.
+The fretwork was spot on – the edges were exceptionally well finished, with smooth bevels, and the crowns were properly polished and perfectly leveled.
 Both factors really assisted in the excellent playability of the D-X2E.

-It came loaded with Fishman MX electronics, which were simple, but highly effective.
-They retained the original acoustic character of the guitar when amplified, and retained clarity even at higher volumes without feedback.
+It came loaded with Fishman MX electronics, which were simple but highly effective.
+They retained the original acoustic character of the guitar when amplified and retained clarity even at higher volumes without feedback.

 - Handsome styling